 This is an Insight article, written by a selected partner as part of GCR's co-published content.
 Read more on Insight

-First, since the founding of Procompetencia in 2009, we have authorised 10 economic concentrations, which have been referred to various markets, including poultry, fuel, cardboard packaging, plastic packaging, dairy markets, distribution markets, brewer, among others.
-In Nicaragua the thresholds for mandatory notification in mergers are 25 per cent market share or approximately US$111 million in combined gross income.
-The size of the economy in Nicaragua does not give space to implement structural remedies and parallel to the competition law it requires the transfer to consumers of a part of the efficiencies resulting from the merger.
+First, since the founding of Procompetencia in 2009, we have authorised 15 economic concentrations, which have related to various markets, including poultry, fuel, cardboard packaging, plastic packaging, dairy markets, distribution markets, hotels, breweries, among others.
+In Nicaragua the thresholds for mandatory notification in mergers are 25 per cent market share or approximately US$115 million in combined gross income.
+The size of the economy in Nicaragua does not give space to implement structural remedies, and parallel to the competition law it requires the transfer to consumers of a part of the efficiencies resulting from the merger.

 On this point, we have found the difficulty of accurately calculating the amount of these efficiencies and it has not been easy to identify exactly who are the consumers of this market that should receive the benefit of it.
 We have chosen to apply as a remedy the transfer of resources and capabilities to the markets where the merger has an impact and distribute them among the public sector, universities and SMEs.

-An emblematic programme that we have developed has been the training in technical terms for MSMEs companies in the poultry market, shrimping market, dental health programmes and personal hygiene programmes that have been taught in public schools.
+An emblematic programme that we have developed has been the training in technical terms for SMEs in the poultry market, shrimping market, dental health programmes and personal hygiene programmes that have been taught in public schools.
 There have also been transfers of resources for the purchase of laboratory equipment for food in the public sector.
-In addition, we have set credit programmes in the distribution market for local stores (retail sector).
-We have also included three educational campaigns with social relevance, a campaign to encourage breastfeeding, another aimed to increase the consumption of milk and finally an educational campaign for the responsible consumption of liquor in order to stop it being a cause of violence against women.
+In addition, we have established credit programmes in the distribution market for local stores (retail sector).
+We have also included three educational campaigns with social relevance, a campaign to encourage breastfeeding, another aimed at increasing the consumption of milk, and finally an educational campaign for the responsible consumption of liquor in order to stop it being a cause of violence against women.

-These are quite unorthodox remedies, but were made with the goal of transferring to society as a whole some of the benefits resulting from mergers.
+These are quite unorthodox remedies, but were made with the aim of transferring to society as a whole some of the benefits resulting from mergers.